scala/docs.scala-lang/_overviews/toolkit/sttp-request-parameters.md

 ## Adding custom request parameters
 You can add request parameters dynamically by putting a value name after a `$` sign in the url.
 For example, `https://example.com/list?filter=$name` will replace `$name` with the value of variable `name`.
+Normally, that could cause problems with special characters breaking the URL.
+However, the `uri` interpolator deals with that for you by escaping these characters.

 ```scala
 import sttp.client3.{SimpleHttpClient, UriContext, basicRequest}